otaleghani/ssr-wip/README.md

 - The client swaps the loading state for the default one
 - If the server didn't find any data it would have returned the not found state
 - If the server encounterd an error it would have returned the error state

+### Layout components
+You could also implement static rendered layout components.
+This one are cached client side after the first request and are basically used to "hold" the changing page.

+Layouts are where you put all of the things that do not change with page renders.
+You footers, headers, sidebars and other things that you want to have.